HuidaeCho/grav-plugin-markdown-yalinker/README.md

 # Grav Plugin: Markdown Yet Another Linker

 The **Markdown Yet Another Linker** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-Adds the ability to create links with less typing in Markdown
+Adds the ability to create links with less typing in Markdown.

 ## Installation